ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 $$

-That this is equal to $j^\infty_\Sigma(\Phi)^\ast d f$ follows by the very definition of the total spacetime derivative of $f$ (eqs:SpacetimeTotalDerivativeOnSmoothFunctions).
+That this is equal to $j^\infty_\Sigma(\Phi)^\ast d f$ follows by the very definition of the total spacetime derivative of $f$ (eq:SpacetimeTotalDerivativeOnSmoothFunctions).

 =--